hydroGR/evalhyd/_sources/metrics/probabilist.rst.txt

 .. rubric:: Footnotes

 ..
-[1] For this metric, the definition of the *events* has no effect on its
+[1] The threshold value is included in the definition of the *events*
-       numerical result because the computation is symmetric.
+       both for low flow and high flow events, i.e. where a streamflow observation/prediction value is equal to the threshold value, the event is considered to have occurred.